nchah/freebase-triples/README.md

 ### Tasks

 1. Simplifying Data
-    - [s1-c1] - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format??
+    - `[s1-c1]` - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format??
 Working with the full URIs conforms to the standard, but can be unwieldy to use for this project.
 Removing "http://rdf.freebase.com/*", "http://www.w3.org/*" with Regular Expressions for now.
         - Running on a head sample of 10k triples shows the following diffs in file size.
 The file size reduction where ~43% of the original is preserved looks promising.
         ```
         # Test Files:
-        Original:   fb-triples-10k-head.nt - 1368687 bytes
+        Original:   fb-triples-10k-head.nt - 1368687 Bytes
         s1-c1:      fb-triples-10k-head-s1-c1.nt - 589935 Bytes (43.1%)
         s1-c2:      fb-triples-10k-head-s1-c2.nt - 589111 Bytes (43.0%)
         ```